Testing and Diagnosis of Power Cables using Damped AC Voltages

 With DAC voltages, the estimation of the dissipation (DF) factor is based on the calculation of the attenuation factor of damped sine voltage wave applied to the test object [16].
 The readings of the DF are based on the loss characteristics of the test object together with the known losses of the measuring device.

 During the measurements on the power cable, the dielectric losses can be directly obtained from the damping factor of the oscillating test voltage calculated between, e.g., the first and the third amplitude periods.
 The damping factor of the AC voltage depends on the loses in the test object (R2) and losses of the measuring circuit.
 Therefore, the change of R2 relates to change of cable losses.
-As a result, the lower the value of Ris, the less damped and longer oscillations are obtained [16].
+As a result, the lower the value of R2 is, the less damped and longer oscillations are obtained [16].

 To the best knowledge of the authors, there are no international standardized acceptance rules for dielectric loss measurements with DAC voltages beside some guidance as given in [12,16,22,52].
 Tests are performed on a comparative basis.
 The purpose of dielectric loss estimation with DAC is to grade tested cables on a scale from high to low quality.
 Again, comparative testing will show which cables are better and which are worse and, over time, let the users develop their own in-house guidelines, unique to a specific situation.
 Measurement of the dielectric losses on a cable sample result in a single DF value in [%] expressed as N x 10-4 where the relation is 0.01% = 10 x 10-4.
 The measuring threshold value of DF at DAC is generally 0.1%.